ldpliu/egent/start.md

         - What you did (brief overview of actions)
         - Problems encountered and how you solved them
         - New knowledge worth documenting
-    - After creating the worklog, include the path to the worklog file in your final task completion message.

-6.  **Summarize:**
-    - After creating the worklog, provide a concise summary of the completed task to the user.
-    - Reference the created worklog file in your summary.

 ---